-Documenting what you own, their purchase date and how long the particular asset will perform will save you a lot of money.
+Documenting what you own, their purchase date, and how long the particular asset will perform will save you a lot of money.
 Besides, if there is a failing hard drive or a laptop, you can plan your budget months ahead so that it doesn’t come up as an unexpected expense.

 Problem #2 Improper Managing of Existing Assets

 IT waste is one of the serious problems that has been plaguing the entire world.
 Every company contributes to it and there are situations when you really don’t know whether the available parts can be used again.
-There is a possibility that you can refurbish your existing hard drive, get it replaced under warranty and so on rather than spend to buy a new one.
+There is a possibility that you can refurbish your existing hard drive, get it replaced under warranty, and so on rather than spend to buy a new one.

 The best way is to keep track of all existing assets without any blind spots.
-When you know the warranty period, the probability of getting an asset repaired and use it, it saves a lot of money and time.
+When you know the warranty period, the probability of getting an asset repaired and using it, it saves a lot of money and time.
 The IT team should keep track of the assets without any loopholes and make sure they make use of the asset.

 Problem #3 Privacy Issues Caused by BYOD

 When using the BYOD policy, it is the responsibility of the IT team to specify policies.
 The team has no need to make it too stringent to affect a person’s mood in the workplace which in turn affects productivity.
-Instead, just focus on how to implement policies that keep things in place and doesn’t compromise confidential information of clients or stakeholders of the company.
+Instead, just focus on how to implement policies that keep things in place and don’t compromise confidential information of clients or stakeholders of the company.

 Problem #4 Getting Rid of E-Waste

 IT teams want to help the company but they do it otherwise because they tend to keep lots of assets that can no longer be used.
-While some may come in handy if you can claim warranty or get it repaired, there are products that are just e-waste.
+While some may come in handy if you can claim a warranty or get it repaired, there are products that are just e-waste.
 Collecting them in large numbers through the years will affect newer products and they may not which is useful, which is not!

 Always make it a habit for the IT team to note down the assets and dispose of them.
-Unless and until they are replaceable, there is no point of keeping a stock of obsolete hardware.
+Unless and until they are replaceable, there is no point in keeping a stock of obsolete hardware.